 The Ford F-150 is an easy-to-drive short-course vehicle that is an exact replica of the full-size vehicle.
 There is currently only one variant of the Ford F-150:

-- Ford F-150 2WD with a brushed motor (maximum speed 50 km/h)
+- Ford F-150 2WD with a 1130113 (maximum speed 50 km/h)

-Le Slash
+The Slash

-The Slash is the best known of the Traxxas short-course vehicles.
-There are currently several variants of the { {23127e93dd5e98c6c5d1bb287d5d6014}} Slash:
+The Slash is the best known of Traxxas's short-course trucks.
+There are currently several variants of the Traxxas Slash:

-- { {a12bb497798dc12d6162f150cb11e66f}} 2-wheel drive with a brushed motor ( small size, 1/16 scale)
+- Mini Slash 4-wheel drive with a brushless motor (small size, 1/16 scale)

-- { {4e0a54527ee6ea513a92dc93daf215e1}} 2-wheel drive with a brushed motor (without battery and charger) ( maximum speed 50 km/h)
+- Slash 2-wheel drive with a brushed motor (without battery and charger) (maximum speed 50 km/h)

-- { {4e0a54527ee6ea513a92dc93daf215e1}} 2-wheel drive with a brushed motor (without battery and charger) ( maximum speed 50 km/h)
+- Slash 2-wheel drive with a brushed motor (without battery and charger) (maximum speed 50 km/h)

 - Slash 4-wheel drive with a brushed motor

-- Slash 2-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) ( speed maximum 95 km/h)
+- Slash 2-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) (maximum speed 95 km/h)

-- Slash 4-wheel drive with a brushless motor, a ESC Velineon VXL, a stability management system Traxxas (TSM) and a low center of gravity (LCG) (without battery and charger) ( maximum speed 95 km/h)
+- Slash 4-wheel drive with a brushless motor, a ESC Velineon VXL, a stability management system Traxxas (TSM) and a low center of gravity (LCG) (without battery and charger) (maximum speed 95 km/h)

-Le Unlimited Desert Racer
+The Unlimited Desert Racer

-Le Unlimited Desert Racer is a very large short-course Traxxas.
-There are currently several variants of { {613ab433ac7921807947eba74dd80abd}} Unlimited Desert Racer:
+The Unlimited Desert Racer is a very large short-course Traxxas.
+There are currently several variants of Traxxas Unlimited Desert Racer:

-- Slash 4-wheel drive with a brushless motor and a ESC Velineon VXL (without battery and charger) ( large size: 1/7 scale, maximum speed 80 km/h)
+- Slash 4-wheel drive with a brushless motor and a ESC Velineon VXL (without battery and charger) (large size: 1/7 scale, maximum speed 80 km/h)

 The Traxxas buggies